Vyral/base-template/_posts/2020-01-09-winter-is-as-good-a-time-as-any-to-buy-or-sell.md

 ---
 layout: post
-title: Fall or Winter Is as Good a Time as Any to Buy or Sell
+title: Winter Is as Good a Time as Any to Buy or Sell
 tags:
   - Home Seller Tips
   - Home Buyer Tips